-Every organisation’s top priority should be keeping their employees safe.
-When writing or reviewing your organisation’s work health and safety policies, a key consideration should be the protection of your lone workers.
+Every organization’s top priority should be keeping their employees safe.
+When writing or reviewing your organization’s work health and safety policies, a key consideration should be the protection of your lone workers.

-To understand your organisation’s lone worker safety requirements, you must examine:
+To understand your organization’s lone worker safety requirements, you must examine:

 - Your local government’s official definitions for lone, isolated and remote workers;

 - The potential hazards and risks your lone workers will encounter;

 - Your lone workers’ feedback, concerns, and feelings regarding working alone.

 If you are considering deploying a lone worker safety solution, firstly you must understand what a lone worker is, what their job entails, and the conditions in which they work.